 Lactation Professionals include IBCLC/ Lactation Consultants, Certified Lactation Professionals, Lactation Counselors and other recognized certifications with both lactation coursework and clinical lactation experience.

 **Updated Sept 2023 by ALPI ET/ AT** The above courses and certifications listed have been reviewed by ALPI's Executive and Advisory Team through an application and approval process.
-Please contact Team ALPI for listing application.
+Please contact Team ALPI for Lactation Qualifications Directory application.

 This page is reviewed annually by the ALPI Executive Team (ET) and Advisory Team (AT).
 If you have any feedback or questions please contact Team ALPI at: email@example.com